IzzetGunturk/Login-system-PHP/README.md

 # Login system PHP

-I made a login system with PHP and SQL.
+I programmed a login system with PHP and SQL.